mcsee/Software-Design-Articles/Articles/Theory/What is (wrong with) software/readme.md

 The use case technique is an excellent tool to describe a model in a declarative way.

-If you are not a declarative programmer, you might [lose your job](https://chatbotslife.com/most-programmers-are-losing-our-jobs-very-soon-77adf846beb1) very soon.
+If you aren't a declarative programmer, you might [lose your job](https://chatbotslife.com/most-programmers-are-losing-our-jobs-very-soon-77adf846beb1) very soon.

 ## Why is it (P)rogrammable?